 80 Fort Adams Drive, Newport, RI, 02840

-As well as playing host to the annual Newport Folk Festival, the park is a historical place that preserves Fort Adams.
+As well as playing host to the annual Newport Folk Festival, this Rhode Island park is a historical place that preserves Fort Adams.
 You can leisurely wander round yourself or reserve a spot on the one hour guided tours where you will be given an overview of the history and design of the Fort.
 Don’t forget to check out the underground tunnels too!

 Taste RI wines at Newport Vineyards